Zerys/CuteCustomHats/README.md

+### [Mod Title]
-# CuteCustomHats
+- CuteCustomHats

+### [Mod Author]
+- Zerys

+### [Description]
 - Adds Cute Custom Hats to Stardew Valley.

+### [Install]
+- Drag and drop the folder "CuteCustomHats" into your Stardew Valley Mods folder.
+- You must have SMAPI installed https://smapi.io/
+- You must have a version of JSON Assets installed for this mod to work.

 ### [Mod Dependencies]
 - Uses Json assets, built on "Version": "1.9.1" but future versions should work.

+### [Hat Prices]
+- All hats are priced at 1000G per hat and can be brought from Hat Mouse.
+- The only hats that aren't 1000G are the Crown Hats and they are priced at 99999G.
+- This can be changed in the Hat.json of the two folders (Crowns) if you aren't happy with that or any of the prices.

-# Hat Types:
+# Hat Included:

 ## [Animal Ears]
 - Dog Ears Hat